YilunKuang/YilunKuang/README.md

 - I grew up in Shenzhen, China and have lived in Claremont, California and New York City

 ### What I Work on 🧑‍💻
-I am an aspiring AI researcher with a focus on Deep Learning and Theoretical Neuroscience.
+I am an aspiring AI researcher with a focus on Deep Learning.
 More specifically, I am interested in

 - Self-Supervised Representation Learning, Probabilistic Generative Modeling, NeuroAI & AI for Science
 - Task-Efficient Manifold Geometry, Gaussian Process and Neural Tangent Kernel, Bayesian Deep Learning